lfreese/lfreese.github.io/_pages/home.md

   tagline: Climate, Air, People

 ---
-*I will be starting as an Assistant Professor in the Department of Earth System Science at the University of California Irvine in July, 2025.
-My research group will focus on the intersection of air quality, climate change, and human systems.*

 I am a Postdoctoral Research Fellow at the Carnegie Institution for Science at Stanford where I research the fundamentals, impacts, and mitigation of climate change and air pollution.
 I work in the [Climate-Energy Lab](https://climate-energy.org/) with Ken Caldeira.
-I obtained my PhD in Atmospheric Science at the Massachusetts Institute of Technology with an educational background in atmospheric chemistry, climate physics, and environmental policy.
+I obtained my PhD in Atmospheric Science at the Massachusetts Institute of Technology, where I worked with Noelle Selin on atmospheric chemistry, climate physics, and environmental policy.

 I research the intersection of **social and earth systems, at local and global scales**, bringing together *atmospheric chemistry*, *climate physics*, *energy systems*, and *human impacts*.
 I am passionate about **policy-oriented work**, **community-based science**, and applications of **systems modeling to ensure a just transition**, while also working to improve our understanding of the **fundamentals of earth science**.
 I am excited by just how much the applied and fundamental earth sciences can be used together!